spotify/spydra/README.md

 ```

 ##### Cluster Autoscaling (experimental)
-The Spydra autoscaler provides automatic sizing for Spydra clusters by adding enough preemptable worker nodes until a user supplied percentage of containers is running in parallel on the cluster.
-It enables cluster sizes to automatically adjust to growing resource needs over time and removes the need to come up with a good size when scheduling a job executed on Spydra.
+The Spydra autoscaler provides automatic sizing for Spydra clusters by adding enough preemptable worker
+nodes until a user supplied percentage of containers is running in parallel on the cluster.
+It enables cluster sizes to automatically adjust to growing resource needs over time and removes
+the need to come up with a good size when scheduling a job executed on Spydra.
 The autoscaler has two modes, upscale only and downscale.
-Downscale will remove nodes when the cluster is not fully utilized.
-When doing so, it does currently not do this gracefully meaning that running containers might be killed possibly causing container retries or even application retries.
+Downscale will remove nodes when the cluster
+is not fully utilized.
+When doing so, it does currently not do this gracefully meaning that running
+containers might be killed, possibly causing container retries or even application retries.
 Downscale should currently only be used for experimental purposes.

-Enabling the Spydra autoscaler
-To enable autoscaling add an autoscaler section similar to the one below to your Spydra configuration.
+To enable autoscaling, add an autoscaler section similar to the one below to your Spydra configuration.

 ```$xslt
 {